2moe/tomlyre/Readme.md

 ### Theme

-Use the `--theme` parameter (can be abbreviated as `-t`) to specify a theme, for example `tomlyre -t "One Dark" conv test.yml -t json`.
+Use the `--theme` argument (can be abbreviated as `-t`) to specify a theme, for example `tomlyre -t "One Dark" conv test.yml -t json`.

 > The `-t` of the `conv` subcommand refers to `--to`, while the `-t` of the root command is `--theme`.